 Gartner describes DataOps as “a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and data consumers across an organization.”

-The DataOps methodology takes into consideration people, process, and tools.
-To execute effectively, it requires extensible technologies that offer collaboration, automation, and self-service capabilities.
+The DataOps methodology takes into consideration people, processes, and tools.
+Executing effectively requires extensible technologies that offer collaboration, automation, and self-service capabilities.

 Traditionally data pipelines were seen as workflows needed for data ingestion or ETL processing.
-Today the term is used more broadly to describe any process where data is moving from function to another, these include things like data quality checks, matching and mastering for golden records, provisioning to an analytics tool or performing a data transformation.
-This means that enterprises will now have 100s if not 1000s of pipelines between their IT,engineering, analyst and data science teams.
+Today the term is used more broadly to describe any process where data is moving from one function to another, these include things like data quality checks, matching and mastering for golden records, provisioning to an analytics tool, or performing a data transformation.
+This means that enterprises will now have 100s if not 1000s of pipelines between their IT, engineering, analytics, and data science teams.

 The following diagram illustrates Zaloni’s Arena DataOps Pipeline:

 In the center, you see the data pipelines flowing from source to business user, with the typical roles involved at each stage.
-Surrounding the pipeline, you see all of the various technologies, functions that are involved with managing the larger data pipeline.
+Surrounding the pipeline, you see all of the various data management and governance tasks that are involved with managing the larger data pipeline.

 The reality for many companies is that they have not only data but also data pipelines sprawled across their organization in various environments and siloed in lines of business.
 This fragmented environment creates a lack of visibility and control, which can be a risk for data security and regulatory compliance.
 It also hinders automation, productivity, and collaboration, which are critical elements of a successful DataOps approach.